jbcodeforce/eda-demo-order-gitops/README.md

 ## What was added

-* Added scripts to deploy the gitops, pipelines operators
 * Added a bootstrap folder to define gitops and operator declaration and to create an ArgoCD project
 * Defined a script to install IBM Catalogs and Cloud Pak for Integration components
+* Added scripts to deploy the gitops, pipelines operators: `scripts/installOperators.sh`
+* Add deployment for the producer app in `environments/eda-demo-dev/app-eda-demo-order-ms`

 ## How to use it